-Many people will blame the OCM for not making the process cheaper and easier, but their program is doing its best to support all participants considering their mandates dictated by the MRTA (Marihuana Regulation and Taxation Act) bill.
+Many people will blame the OCM for not making the process faster, cheaper and easier, but their program is doing its best to support all participants considering their mandates dictated by the MRTA (Marihuana Regulation and Taxation Act) bill.

 How Much is a Grower’s License in NY?

 For those of you who want to get a New York Recreational License, here is some helpful information.
 First, it’s not easy!
 If you are looking for the simplest type of marijuana license to operate in the state, start with a New York Cannabis Distributor License or a New York Cannabis Processor License or a New York Dispensary License.
 Those are all a lot easier than commercial cultivation, which comes with lots of expenses and potential (likely) pitfalls.

 The cost of getting a NY Grower’s License, for the recreational license submission itself, will be anywhere from $1000 to $100,000, depending on the size.
 The first round of licensing, which is open for 60 days between October 4th and December 3rd, will only license Tier 1 and Tier 2 growers, which is max 5000 sqft and max 12,500 sqft of canopy, respectively.
 Additionally, the OCM aims to limit the number of cultivation licenses in this first round to only 20, which is very low.
 Our guess is that this low limit is because of all of the conditionally licensed growers in NY who grew crops over the past two years still needing an outlet for the oversupply they’ve been sitting on.